DanJP2016/Python-Blackjack/README.md

 # Python-Blackjack
-A simple blackjack game written in python.
+Play blackjack on the console with python.

 tested with python 3.11